CHILDRIGHT2SLeep VIENNA CONFERENCE

 Linzer Str.
 429, 1140 Vienna

-The 2025 ChildRight2Sleep Vienna Conference is the first meeting of the Paediatric Sleep Interest Groups from Germany, Austria and Switzerland.
-Hosted in Vienna, a city with a rich 250-year history of children’s health and educational innovation, this event will offer a dynamic mix of education, networking, and practical solutions.
+This was the first meeting of the Paediatric Sleep Interest Groups from Germany, Austria and Switzerland.
+Hosted in Vienna, a city with a rich 250-year history of children’s health and educational innovation, the event offered a dynamic mix of education, networking, and practical solutions.

-Conference Program & Pricing
+Conference Program

 -